rob-blackbourn/JetBlack.Monads/README.md

 type `Maybe<T>` is said to "amplify" the type `T`, as it gives the type more functionality.
 In this case to determine it's existance.

-The key to the pattern is the `Bind` method which has to following implementation.
+The key to the pattern is the `Bind` method which has the following implementation.

 ```cs
     public static Maybe<TResult> Bind<T, TResult>(this Maybe<T> value, Func<T, Maybe<TResult>> apply)